luiztools/nodejs-twilio/README.md

 Tutorial: https://www.luiztools.com.br/post/como-enviar-sms-em-node-js-via-twilio/

 To run:
+- make all configs in the Twilio panel for SMS
 - cd sms
 - create the .env file with your settings
 - change the destination number in the index.js